 6. Waqar Younis

 Waqar Younis is also known as the toe crusher, who is considered to be one of the greatest fast bowlers of all time.
 He had developed an unstoppable mix of a long, swift run-up with a late swing that spelled disaster for batsmen all over the world.
 He bowled the most gorgeous outswing and producing toe crushing inswinging yorkers, at a real nasty pace.
 After 31 tests he had racked up an incredible 180 wickets at an average of 18.78, with only Sydney Barnes having taken fewer Tests to claim the same number of wickets.
+His statistics is incredible in Test cricket, Waqar got a wicket every 32 balls from 1990 to 1994.
+For that long, no one has ever performed better.

 7. Dale Steyn

-Dale Steyn is arguably the greatest fast bowler of the modern times.
+Dale Steyn is certainly the greatest fast bowler of the modern times.
 Steyn had been consistently outstanding for a number of years; he was quick, accurate, aggressive and able to swing the ball, and he was completely devoted to leading the South African attack.
 His outswing was his primary tool, but he also possessed a wicked bouncer that was deceptively swift and appeared to track the batsman.
 He received recognition as a 2013 Wisden Cricketer of the Year and Wisden Leading Cricketer in the World.
 From 2008 until 2014, Dale Steyn held the record for the most Test bowlers to hold the No. 1 spot.

 He helped South Africa win a Test series in England for the first time in 2008, earning him the title of ICC Test Cricketer of the Year.
 In just five years, he had passed the 300 wickets mark.
 In 2015, he became the second South African to reach the 400 wickets mark, and he finished his career as his nation’s all-time leading Test wicket-taker.
 At a 22.95 average, Dale Steyn concluded the Test format with 439 wickets.
 Additionally, he recorded 26 5-wicket hauls, more than any other fast bowler.